Fitzroy High School: Closure

-Re-opening
+Reopening

-On 28 January 2004, the school re-opened, with 135 students in Years 7 and 8.
-It expanded to Years 9 and 10 in the 2005 school year, and plans were announced in December 2005 to begin classes for Years 11 and 12 in 2007 in conjunction with another Melbourne school, Collingwood College.
+On 28 January 2004, the school reopened, with 135 students in Years 7 and 8.
+It expanded to accommodating years 9 and 10 in 2005, and plans were announced in December 2005 to begin classes for Years 11 and 12 in 2007 in conjunction with another Melbourne school, Collingwood College.

-A building program, comprising a unique design to facilitate the school's learning philosophy, was completed in 2009 to increase accommodation for up to 600 students in years 7–12.
-The new building has now won a number of design awards including the Dulux Colour and the Australian Institute of Architecture Victorian Chapter annual award 2010 -Public Alterations and Additions.
-The school was also short listed in the 2010 Premier Design Awards in Victoria.
+A building program, comprising a unique design to facilitate the school's learning philosophy, was completed in 2009 to increase accommodation for an extra 12 staff and 225 students from years 7 to 12.
+The building won design awards such as the Dulux Colour and the Australian Institute of Architecture Victorian Chapter annual award 2010 – Public Alterations and Additions.
+The school was also short-listed in the 2010 Premier Design Awards in Victoria.